Jogindernagar

 Jogindernagar, or Jogindar Nagar (/hns/), is a municipality, and a sub district in Mandi district in the Indian state of Himachal Pradesh.
 Named after Raja Joginder Sen, the hill station is the terminus of the 163 km Kangra Valley narrow-gauge railway.
-Jogindernagar is the third-largest city in the Mandi district and tenth largest urban agglomeration of Himachal Pradesh.
+Jogindernagar is the third-largest city in the Mandi district and one of the largest urban agglomerations of Himachal Pradesh.
 The only city in Asia with three hydro-electric power stations, its nickname is "The City of Powerhouses".

 Situated in the central Joginder Nagar Valley, the region is known for paragliding, trekking, mountain biking, camping and angling.
 The valley is known for its Ts: trolley, trout and train.
 In 2015, Jogindernagar was declared the first free Wi-Fi city in Himachal Pradesh.

 Etymology

 Jogindernagar was named after the Mandi king Raja Joginder Sen. Its original name was Sukrahatti.

 History

 In 1925, Raja Joginder Sen and Col. B. C. Batty planned a hydropower scheme near the village of Sukrahatti.
 Alexander Sanderson was chief engineer until December 1929, when he returned to England with the project half-completed.
 Narrow-gauge railway track was laid from Pathankot to Jogindernagar—about 150 km—to carry heavy machinery transported from Britain.
 A haulage system was laid from the Shanan Power House site to Barot, where a reservoir was built on the Uhl River.
 After tunneling and piping the water several kilometres from the river to Jogindernagar, the 110-MW Shanan Power House was built by a team of engineers headed by Batty.
 It was the only hydroelectric project in northern India which fed undivided Punjab and Delhi.